Link building image

 There is a relatively easy way to get backlinks and establish yourself as a thought leader in your chosen industry.

-Introducing the humble pitching platform.
+Introducing the humble journalist request site or pitching platform.

 But first…